-Participating in growing fruits and vegetables encourages all ages to eat more of them.
-The flavour of a backyard carrot or tomato is unparalleled from the store bought variety, it's sure to temp even the pickiest of eaters.
+Participating in growing fruits and vegetables encourages all ages to increase their intake of fresh fruits and vegetables.
+The flavour of a backyard carrot or tomato is unparalleled from the store bought variety, and the experience of growing your own intrigues and temps even the pickiest of eaters!

 Canadians have experienced a sharp rise in the cost of produce due to the California drought and the dropping loonie against the US dollar.

 "Vegetable prices are 18.2 per cent higher than they were a year ago.